jasongoff/cloudresumechallenge/frontend.md

 ---
 ## Step 6 - Setting up Amazon Route53 for custom DNS domain routing

-Finally, in my Route53 hosted zone I created A and CNAME records to point toward the Cloudfront distribution by setting them up as an Alias pointing to my CloudFront Distribution `https://d2nkm3yfbzeb17.cloudfront.net`.
+Finally, in my Route53 hosted zone I created A records to point toward the Cloudfront distribution by setting them up as an Alias pointing to my CloudFront Distribution `https://d2nkm3yfbzeb17.cloudfront.net`.
+See [this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) for details.

 _Only if you have a subdomain:_
 I then checked the 4 nameservers set up in my subdomain hosted zone and added an NS record to my main domain entry (neptune19.com).
 See [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-subdomain-route-53/) for a refresher of what this means!